Substack Feed Widget for Website. No-code - Poper

 Substack on your own domain.

-Embed your posts, Notes, paid teasers and podcast episodes in 90 seconds.
+Embed your posts, paid teasers and podcast episodes in 90 seconds.
 Pulled live from your Substack RSS feed.
-Free, no code.
+No code.

 No credit card required